 Prior to joining the Festival, Sidonie worked as a freelance director.
 Her first projects were with her producing partner Jan Rogge and their company, Ground Zero Productions; The Widow’s Blind Date, Sex, Drugs, Rock & Roll and Serenading Louis.
 Her experience working with new plays took her to New York City, where she directed the off-off-Broadway production of Thanatos.
 Sidonie also assistant directed the off-Broadway premiere of the interactive Aunt Chooch’s Birthday Party.
 Locally she directed, Disgraced, How to Use a Knife, The Whale, I’ll Eat You Last, Other Desert Cities, The Motherf*&#%er With the Hat, Time Stands Still, In the Next Room: the vibrator play, Faith Healer, Rising Water, Iron Kisses, Retreat from Moscow, Omnium Gatherum, the world premiere of Thanatos, SubUrbia, The Waiting Room, Desert Holiday, Spinning Into Butter, SantaLand Diaries and co-directed Light/Damage with Cynthia Levin, at the Unicorn Theatre.
 Sidonie directed A Streetcar Named Desire for Kansas City Actors Theatre.
 At The Coterie she directed The Macbeth Project: In Spite of Thunder, the U.S. premiere of After Juliet, Mr. A’s Amazing Maze Plays, Little House on the Prairie, Little House by the Shores of Silver Lake, Of Mice and Men, Playing for Time and co-directed The Hobbit.
 Sidonie directed Rose’s Dilemma and Greater Tuna for the American Heartland Theatre, Reckless and Too Clever By Half for UMKC’s Rotating Repertory, and co-directed Tony & Tina’s Wedding (Kansas City and St. Louis) for Fourth Wall Productions.
 She directed Jason Chanos as Hamlet, for the Kansas City Symphony’s Supremely Shakespeare concert, and was the stage director for four seasons of “Magic of Christmas” and How the Symphony Saved Christmas.
 Sidonie was the stage director for Kansas City Civic Opera’s productions of The Marriage of Figaro and Falstaff.
 She directed Dancing at Lughnasa at the J, a Script-In-Hand reading of Much Ado About Nothing as part of the First Folio exhibition at the KC Public Library, eight plays in the first KC One Minute Play Festival and a staged reading of Rights of Passage as part of the KC Rep’s Origin KC new play festival.
 For HASF she directed collaborations with the Bach Aria Soloists, First Folio: 400 Years in the Making and Such a Charm: Shakespeare in Song with the Grammy Award winning Kansas City Chorale.
 This past year Sidonie directed collaboration performances with the Kansas City Ballet, Kansas City Symphony, JCCC’s Performing Arts Series a Script-in-Hand of The Tempest, Kansas City Actors Theatre and with KC Rep, the Kansas City Museum and many other partners.

-Next up, she will the Festival’s 2018 production of Much Ado About Nothing.
+Next up, she will the Festival’s 2019 production of Shakespeare in Love.